manifold-lang/manifold-frontend/README.md

 A tuple is an ordered set of values that can be passed around as one logical entity.
-Tuples are the glue that allow us to build domain objects -- like numbers, genomes, and time machines -- out of `Manifold.Boolean`s and other primitive types.
+Tuples are the glue that allow us to build domain objects -- like numbers, genomes, and time machines -- out of `Boolean`s and other primitive types.

 For example, suppose you are describing the input to some hardware for a time